Krishnasproject/Fraud/README.md

 The dataset contains anonymized transaction data with relevant numerical features used for fraud classification.

 ⚠️ Note:
-Dataset and trained model files are not included in the repository to keep the repo lightweight and to avoid sharing large or sensitive files.
+Dataset and trained model files are included in the repository as they are required for deployment.
+The models are pre-trained and ready to use.

 🛠 Tech Stack